U53RW4R3/SCPA/SCPA Phases/Lab Simulation Setup/Webapps/DVWA/Setup.md

 ..[snip]..
 ```

+## Windows DVWA Setup

+Download the [XAMPP](https://www.apachefriends.org/download.html) executable and follow the instructions during the wizard process.

+TODO: Setup PHPMyAdmin for linux and make note of it as optional and setup XAMPP for Windows.

-### Setup Database
+## Setup Database

-- Edit the `/var/www/html/dvwa/config/config.inc.php` file and add a password that is used for setting a MySQL user account.
+Edit the `/var/www/html/dvwa/config/config.inc.php` file and add a password that is used for setting a MySQL user account.

 `$ cat /var/www/html/dvwa/config/config.inc.php`